SciPritchardLab/ClimScale/README.md

 # ClimScale

-This is the codebase associated with the following preprint:
+This codebase is associated with the following preprint (in review):

 https://arxiv.org/abs/2309.16177